-5.2.17 LDAP commands
+5.2.18 LDAP commands

-Note: These commands are only available when the "LDAP user and group backend" app (user_ldap) is enabled.
+Note: These commands are only available when the "LDAP user and group backend" app ('user_ldap') is enabled.

 These LDAP commands appear only when you have enabled the LDAP app.
-Then you can run the following LDAP commands with occ:
+Then you can run the following LDAP commands with 'occ':

-ldap ldap:check-user checks whether a user exists on LDAP. ldap:create-empty-config creates an empty LDAP configuration ldap:delete-config deletes an existing LDAP configuration ldap:search executes a user or group search ldap:set-config modifies an LDAP configuration ldap:show-config shows the LDAP configuration ldap:show-remnents shows which users are not available on LDAP anymore, but have remnants in Nextcloud. ldap:test-config tests an LDAP configuration
+ldap ldap:check-user checks whether a user exists on LDAP. ldap:check-group checks whether a group exists on LDAP. ldap:create-empty-config creates an empty LDAP configuration ldap:delete-config deletes an existing LDAP configuration ldap:search executes a user or group search ldap:set-config modifies an LDAP configuration ldap:show-config shows the LDAP configuration ldap:show-remnants shows which users are not available on LDAP anymore, but have remnants in Nextcloud. ldap:test-config tests an LDAP configuration